DigitalGeographyLab/BorderRegion_KDE/README.md

 # Installation
-This program has **dummy data** which you can try if it works as it should on your computer.
+This program has **dummy data** which you can try to see if it works as it should on your computer.
 Before you can run the program, a **.env file has to be created** (instructions below) from where the **get_dotenv** file retrieves the paths and filenames for the program.
 Other than that, everything else is set up for you to test the program with the dummy data.
 The dummy data works currently only for the KDE plot and not for the H3 to geo conversion.
 The distance is also already calculated in the dummy data, so no need to calculate the distance between points.
 To test the program with the dummy data, follow the installation steps below and create a .env file, everything else should have been already taken care of.

 ## To install this program you need to